 All GPA calculations will be carried out to two decimal places.
 Rounding will be done by adding .005 to the unrounded results and truncating after the second decimal place.

 For undergraduates, in the case of a repeated or excluded course, the student’s permanent academic record will show a notation indicating the course has been repeated or excluded from both GPA calculations.
 The notation will not affect previously posted academic actions (such as probation or suspension).

 A student who completes undergraduate studies at the university and then engages in graduate study will begin a new graduate cumulative GPA when re-classified as a graduate student.

-It is the instructor’s responsibility to inform students of their grades on completed coursework in a timely manner.
-The completed grades for coursework are expected to be posted and accessible for students regularly throughout the course.
+It is the instructor’s responsibility to provide students with course related information necessary to support their success in a timely manner.
+A syllabus and the completed grades for coursework are expected to be posted and accessible for students regularly throughout the course.

 Faculty members must provide feedback for all submitted work within two weeks of the submission deadline.
-Posting grades to an online system is recommended, however returning physical copies of graded work is sufficient.
+Posting grades to RIT's Electronic Course Management System is required.
 The two-week posting requirement is waived in the case of deadline extensions, late submission of work, any extraneous circumstances, or when explicitly stated in the evaluation criteria.

 Students may address concerns regarding the timeliness of coursework feedback by following the procedure outlined below.

 If a student is not receiving syllabi or coursework feedback in a timely manner as prescribed above and wishes to address the concern, the student must request a meeting with the instructor for the purpose of reaching an understanding of when coursework grades would be made available to the student.
 It is the student’s responsibility to keep a record of the meeting occurrence.